 July 16, Sunday, From St. Anne de Bellevue to Carillion, Quebec

 Before we left St. Anne’s I took some photos of its water front and crazy crowded canal leading to the lock.
-I was tempted to stay and explore, but on the other hand wanted to move on, so into the lock we went, crowded with many other boats tied up together.
+I was tempted to stay and explore, but on the other hand we wanted to move on, so into the lock we went, crowded with many other boats tied up together.

 We arrived at the channel to the Carillion Lock in the afternoon, and it was a surprise to see, even after reading that it was the tallest lock we’d encounter (70 feet!) and includes a hydroelectric dam.